Photo: Mantis, Las Vegas

 There must be ways to connect local and global, analog and digital, knowledge and wisdom.

-Among the talking points – reflections on integrating into the classroom the Year of Open and the International Year for Sustainable Tourism, as well as the tools themselves — wikis, collaborative writing, photo and video archives, Facebook, Twitter and livestreaming video.
+Among the talking points – reflections on integrating into the classroom the tools themselves — wikis, collaborative writing, photo and video archives, Facebook, Twitter and livestreaming video.

 Those attending the Native Innovations Conference in person were asked to register on site.
 Others were invited to engage via the social web during and after the real-time conversation.
 We value our remote participants.
 If you can, please encourage others by sharing and linking and commenting.
 Questions and comments are welcome below as this preview becomes a recap!